7nolikov/7nolikov.github.io/7nolikov/content/posts/static-site-generators.md

 ### 6. Nuxt.js

-Nuxt.js is the Vue.js counterpart to Next.js.
+For true fans of Vue - Nuxt.js is the Vue.js counterpart to Next.js.
 It provides a similarly flexible setup, supporting both SSR and SSG.
 It’s an excellent choice for developers who prefer Vue.js over React and want the same level of flexibility.

 Nuxt.js also includes features like automatic routing and optimized builds, making it an efficient tool for dynamic and content-driven sites.

-**Best for**: Vue.js developers who need hybrid or static sites.

 **Strengths**: Vue ecosystem, ease of use.